Time: 1 hour

 *Tip: Wash your hands in between each color to avoid the colors mixing in with one another.

-Bake in the oven according to clay instructions.
-Let cool then string on leather cord to wear!
 If you have any tips or tricks for making your own beads, I’d love to hear them in the comments below!

 For more clay inspiration, follow Premo on Twitter, Facebook, Pinterest and Instagram!